analythium/covid-19/README.md

 The date of last update and session info can be found at https://hub.analythium.io/covid-19/api/v1/

-Latest workdwide cases with latitude/longitude: https://hub.analythium.io/covid-19/api/v1/data/world/latest
+Latest workdwide cases with latitude and longitude: https://hub.analythium.io/covid-19/api/v1/data/world/latest

 ## Canada